sushihangover/sushihangover.github.io/source/_posts/2015-06-24-git-review-a-merge-before-committing.markdown

 git review upstream/master
 git status

-If you wish to back those changes, jsut reset that merge:
+If you wish to back those changes, just reset that merge:

 	git reset --merge